 Kate Langrall (Hollywood Health & Society): ‘Whenever I tell people what I do for a living they say “Oh I never knew there was such an organization!”’

-As an example, the producers of ‘How to get away with murder’ have recently called HH&S to ask them about a scene that they wanted to create.
+For example, the producers of ‘How to get away with murder’ have recently called HH&S to ask them about a scene that they wanted to create.
 This was about two guys that were tested for AIDS.
-They asked Kate if the way they were showing the testing process was well represented.
-‘We saw a tweet from a boy that said, “Hey, I think that this is interesting: last night watching How to get away with murder they showed a scene where two boys made the test for AIDS.
+They asked Kate if the way in wich they were showing the testing process was well represented.
+‘We saw a tweet from a boy that said, “Hey, I think that this is interesting: last night in How to get away with murder they showed a scene where two boys made the test for AIDS.
 I got nervous and I realized that I needed to be tested.
 So next morning I went immediately to the clinic and I told the nurse that I was inspired by this show to get tested.
 The nurse told me that I was the fifth boy that came that morning for that reason, and that they were only open for just an hour”.
 That episode reached 30 million people, so could you ever imagine what would be happening in all the clinics all around the country?’

 Why do you think it’s important for young people to watch diseases as real as possible?